MicrosoftDocs/customer-voice/fp-docs/analyze-survey-insights.md

 # Analyze survey insights

 When there are sufficient responses to a survey, insights are generated to show a correlation between the questions and sentiments of the respondents.
-A summary of the insights is displayed on the **Analyze** tab.
+To see a summary of the insights, **Responses** &gt; **Overview**.
+The summary is displayed under **Latest insights**.

 > [!div class=mx-imgBorder]
 > ![view survey insights](media/survey-insights.png "View survey insights")